Recipe · Direct · Medium

 Rosemary focaccia on the kamado

-A light focaccia on the kamado: 80% hydration, a stone running red-hot, Bajo Aragón olive oil and rosemary fresh-cut from a Torrevieja terrace.
+A light focaccia on the kamado: 80% hydration, a stone running red-hot, Bajo Aragón olive oil and fresh rosemary, ideally cut from the plant rather than dried.

 - Prep